17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Jutting up straight from the town center, the iconic Aspen Mountain has it all.
 Powder stashes, Bell Mountain, the lively nearby neighborhood, and, of course, the Silver Queen Gondola are part of what makes this Colorado mountain town what it is.

 Swing by the Sundeck on summer Sundays for some live Bluegrass or relax in a real mountain pose with mountaintop yoga.
-Follow that with a round of disc golf or a leisurely walk through the fields of wildflowers and hiking trails.
+Follow it up with a round of disc golf or a leisurely walk through the fields of wildflowers and hiking trails.

 Grottos Trail

-Trek up the Grottos Trail to see ice caves and fantastic views.
-With stunning natural scenery and the sounds of the streams, this makes a great spot for some real ASMR.
+Trek up the Grottos Trail to marvel at its unique ice caves and fantastic views.
+With stunning natural scenery and the sounds of the streams, this makes a great spot to exchange the resort town buzz for the serenity of nature.

-Hike or run down the short half-mile Grottos Trail pathway that’s easy enough for any fitness level.
-Dogs on leashes are allowed, so bring your pup, too, if you’re so inclined.
+Hike or run down the short half-mile Grottos Trail pathway.
+In our experience, it’s easy enough for almost any fitness level.
+(Dogs on leashes are allowed, so you can bring your pup, too, if you’d like.)

 Walk by waterfalls and rapids in the White River National Forest on your way to the grottos.
 Their interior pools freeze with the frost, creating an icy wonderland in the winter and leaving turquoise water behind when the weather warms.